 - A browser typically uses Port no 80 for HTTP Requests.

-- Supposed Sender is sending data to Reciever @10MBPS Transfer Rate.
-But Reciever can’t able to process the data @10MBPS.
+- Suppose Sender is sending data to Reciever @10MBPS Transfer Rate.
+But the receiver can’t able to process the data @10MBPS.
 It can only process data @1MBPS.

 - So this is called Flow Control.